Linaro/lava/doc/what-is-lava.rst

 * LAVA is **not** a build farm - other tools need to be used to prepare binaries which can be passed to the device using LAVA.

+* LAVA is **not** a production test environment for hardware - LAVA is focused on developers and may require changes to the device or the software to enable automation.
+These changes are often unsuitable for production units.
+LAVA also expects that most devices will remain available for repeated testing rather than testing the software with a changing set of hardware.

 .. seealso:: :ref:`continuous_integration` which covers how LAVA relates to continuous integration (CI) and covers the consequences of what